simran-24/12-Nov-fsjs2.0/README.md

+# Css selectors
-This repositories includes all the files contains CSS selectors , pseudo-classes.
+### This repositories includes all the files contains CSS selectors , pseudo-classes.